Issues relating to iOS: App switcher appears while typing

 A hard-to-replicate bug caused the app switcher to appear during typing for some users.
 It was possible to work around this issue by disabling the Reachability feature.

 iOS 17.3 beta 2 boot loop

 An issue with iOS 17.3 beta 2 caused devices to be in a constant boot loop after installing the beta, primarily affecting the iPhone 12–15 series phones.
 As a result, the beta was pulled three hours after release.
 According to some reports, this issue was related to the Back Tap feature.

 Text auto-completion issues

 Users of iOS 17 were experiencing text auto-completion inserting duplicate or overlapping words, or words being inserted at the wrong spot.
 This behavior was fixed with iOS 17.3.1.

 Photos reappearing

 After updating to iOS 17.5, some users reportedly experienced a bug which caused some of their deleted photos to reappear on their devices. iOS 17.5.1 was released to fix this issue, which according to Apple, was 'rare' and caused by database corruption.

+iOS 26

+Some users reported Visual glitches, UI lag, and Wi-Fi and Bluetooth turning off and on randomly in iOS 26.